garrandall/popular-music-data/tracks/4-44-jay-z.md

 If they ain't look at me the same
 I would prob'ly die with all the shame
 "You did what with who?"
-What good is a mÃ©nage Ã  trois when you have a soulmate?
+What good is a ménage Ã  trois when you have a soulmate?
 "You risked that for Blue?"
 If I wasn't a superhero in your face
 My heart breaks for the day I have to explain my mistakes